DeiC-HPC/cotainr/examples/LUMI/sfantao_pytorch/README.md

 Copy everything to LUMI, update the `--account=project_<your_project_id>` SBATCH directive in the SLURM batch scripts as well as the PROJECT_DIR to the directory, you copied everything to on LUMI, and submit *one* of the SLURM batch scripts:

 - `run_cotainr_docker_base_mnist_example.sh`: Run the MNIST example using a cotainr container based on an official ROCm docker image (docker://rocm/dev-ubuntu-22.04:5.6.1-complete).
-- `run_cotainr_lumisif_base_mnist_example.sh`: Run the MNIST example using a cotainr container based on the official LUMI PyTorch container (/appl/local/containers/sif-images/lumi-pytorch-rocm-5.5.1-python-3.10-pytorch-v2.0.1.sif)
+- `run_cotainr_lumisif_base_mnist_example.sh`: Run the MNIST example using a cotainr container based on the official LUMI ROCm base image (/appl/local/containers/sif-images/lumi-rocm-rocm-5.5.3.sif)
-- `run_lumisif_mnist_example.sh`: Run the NMIST example using the offical LUMI PyTorch container (/appl/local/containers/sif-images/lumi-pytorch-rocm-5.5.1-python-3.10-pytorch-v2.0.1.sif)
+- `run_lumisif_mnist_example.sh`: Run the NMIST example using the official LUMI PyTorch container (/appl/local/containers/sif-images/lumi-pytorch-rocm-5.5.1-python-3.10-pytorch-v2.0.1.sif)

 **WARNING: These PyTorch examples have been created to showcase the use of the PyTorch container built using `cotainr`.
 They may or may not provide optimal performance on LUMI.
 Please consult official LUMI channels for guidance on performance optimizing code for LUMI.**